-- (a) The construction shall be: soft sail, single ply sail. - (b) The body of the sail shall consist of the same white woven ply throughout. - (c) The jib shall have a maximum of three batten pockets in the leech. - (d) The leech shall not extend beyond a straight line from the aft head point to the clew point. - (e) The following are permitted: Stitching, glues, tapes, tabling, corner eyes, flutter patches, batten pocket patches, not more than two windows, tell tales, sail shape indicator stripes, sail identification, sailmaker labels, sail button/sticker, certification mark.
+- (a) The construction shall be: soft sail, single ply sail. - (b) The body of the sail shall consist of the same woven ply throughout.
+This limitation does not apply for the colour of the ply, which may differ from panel to panel. - (c) The jib shall have a maximum of three batten pockets in the leech. - (d) The leech shall not extend beyond a straight line from the aft head point to the clew point. - (e) The following are permitted: Stitching, glues, tapes, tabling, corner eyes, chafing patches, flutter patches, batten pocket patches, not more than two windows, tell tales, sail shape indicator stripes, sail identification, sailmaker labels, sail button/sticker. certification mark.